k-martz/Penetration-Notes/StepbyStep.md

 Facilitates and allows computer to connect over the local network, access shared resources, such as files and printers, and to find each other.

 nmap -sV --script nbstat.nse 192.72.120.3

+**Wireshark > Pcap File Analysis**

+using filters in Wireshark :
+tcp.flags.syn==1
+click on a packet right click on it follow -> TCP Stream OR HTTP Stream (in the new window click on the right bottom to change Stream)

+Extract files with Wireshark :
+File -> Export Objects -> choose one from the available options

+Click Bottom left on Wireshark to show properties of the pcap file.
+Find Strings with CTRL+F